 WARRANTY

-The security management system (SMS) shall be provided with a 12 month product warranty from date of registration.
+The security management system (SMS) shall be provided with a 12-month product warranty from date of registration.
 Software version updates shall be available for no charge during this warranty.
 The software media warranty shall be 90 days.

 PART II PRODUCTS